 You can also try increasing your potassium intake, as this mineral helps regulate fluid balance in the body.

 In addition, incorporating regular exercise into your routine can help reduce water weight by promoting sweat and flushing out excess fluids.
 You may lose 3 pounds overnight, which is how water weight works.

 The Bottom Line

-Weight fluctuation is natural and there are many factors which cause it.
-The most important thing to remember when you’re trying to monitor your weight is that the numbers on the scale don’t tell the whole story – weighing yourself daily can be a beneficial way to monitor your overall health, but if these fluctuations still cause stress in your life, it might help to focus more on what you’re putting into (and onto) your body and less on the fluctuations.
+Weight fluctuation is natural and there are many factors that can cause it.
+The most important thing to remember when you’re trying to monitor your weight is that the numbers on the scale don’t necessarily tell the entire story.
+Weighing yourself daily can be a beneficial way to monitor your overall health, but if these fluctuations cause stress in your life, it may help to focus more on what you’re putting into (and onto) your body and less on the fluctuations.